cwshugg/dimrod/docs/services/gearhead.md

 ### `GET /maintenance/due`

-Returns maintenance tasks for a vehicle that have any mileage threshold within a given range.
+Returns maintenance tasks for a vehicle that are due within a given mileage range and/or datetime range.

 * **Authentication:** Required
 * **Request fields:**